 The Wii U comes in two models: The Basic Wii U model (white), and the Deluxe Wii U model (black).
-The basic model includes: console, Wii U GamePad controller, AC adapters for the console and controller, an HDMI cable, and an 8GB internal storage.
-The deluxe model comes with all that and also includes: a console stand, a GamePad stand and charging station, a copy of the Nintendo Land game, and a 32GB internal flash storage.
+The basic model includes a console, Wii U GamePad controller, AC adapters for the console and controller, an HDMI cable, and 8GB of internal storage.
+The deluxe model comes with all that and also includes a console stand, a GamePad stand and charging station, a copy of the Nintendo Land game, and 32GB internal flash storage.

 The components of the Wii U are as follows:

 - CPU: IBM power-based multi-core processor

 - GPU: AMD Radeon based high definition GPU

 - RAM: 2 GB